Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/guides/installing.md

 fallback-archive=TR_Data.bsa
 fallback-archive=pt_data.bsa
 ```
-8. Once you are through with all of these, you should be able to open ``TES3MP-Browser.exe`` and join Dawn of Resdayn!
+9. Once you are through with all of these, you should be able to open ``TES3MP-Browser.exe`` and join Dawn of Resdayn!

 Good luck, and remember to read the rules!
 As it is a serious roleplay server!

-## FAQ

-**Q:** I get terrible lag and framerate drop in exterior cells/outside!\
-**A:** OpenMW's physics engine can bottleneck your frames, especially in TES3MP.
-It can be limited to by setting the environmental variable "OPENMW_PHYSICS_FPS" between 40-20.

-On Windows 10, this can be set by an administrator, with some annoying maneuvering.
-Right click the very bottom-left corner of your screen, and click System, then Advanced System Settings.
-Environment variables.
-Choose New, paste OPENMW_PHYSICS_FPS as the variable name, and set its value between 40 and 20.

-On Linux/UNIX-likes, this can be set temporarily by putting OPENMW_PHYSICS_FPS=40 after ./tes3mp or ./openmw-launcher while executing the binary.

 ## Old Links
 * [Dawn of Resdayn 0.61](https://drive.google.com/file/d/1Kz3M9udayXR4H9Ba2azbGPhmax5ZFRgT/view?usp=sharing)